 Audience, writing style and language

-- Write your article as a standalone piece, even if it summarises material in a longer paper or journal article.
+Write your article as a standalone piece, even if it summarises material in a longer paper or journal article.
 Try to present all of your argument and evidence within the text and avoid relying too heavily on information contained in external sources.
-Avoid phrases such as “In my recent paper, I have shown that Italy should hold new elections…” and simply say “Italy should hold new elections for these reasons…” Remember that many journal articles are behind a paywall and not all readers will have access to them.
+Avoid phrases such as “In my recent paper, I have shown that Brexit is affecting the psychological wellbeing of EU migrants…” and simply say “Brexit is affecting the wellbeing of EU residents…” Remember that many journal articles are behind a paywall and not all readers will have access to them.
 Ultimately the aim is to present your research, not simply to describe what you have written elsewhere.

 Biography and contributor photo